Car Title vs. Registration Loans

 A car title loan is a secured loan that uses your car as collateral.
 To take one out, most lenders require that you own your car.
 After you get approved for a title loan, you’ll give the lender your car title in exchange for a lump sum of cash.
 The amount you receive is typically based on the value of your car.
-You will be able to drive your car as you repay your title loan.
+You will be able to drive your car as long as you repay your title loan on time.

 With a registration loan, you use your vehicle’s registration to borrow money.
 Lenders may approve you for this financing option even if you don’t own your car outright.
 The amount you receive will be based on your income and the most recent value of your car.
-Upon approval, you can continue to drive your vehicle and pay off your car loan whenever you’d like.
+Upon approval, you can continue to drive your vehicle and pay off your vehicle registration loan according to the agreed upon loan terms.

-What are Some Differences Between Title Loans and Registration Loans?
+Differences Between Car Title Loans and Registration Loans

-There are some noteworthy differences between title loans and registration loans including:
+There are some noteworthy differences between car title loans and vehicle registration loans including:

 To take out a title loan, you must own a paid off vehicle.
 If you still owe money on your car or don’t own one at all, this option is not available to you.